-The table below shows the line valid delay (see Figure 30 on page 76 and Figure 31 on page 77) when the camera is set for a 2 tap video data output mode.
-Note that the delay depends on the line acquisition mode setting, the camera link clock speed setting, and whether horizontal binning is enabled.
+The table below shows the line valid delay (see Figure 35 on page 91 and Figure 36 on page 92) when the camera is set for full resolution and a 2 tap video data output mode.
+Note that the delay depends on the line acquisition mode setting, the Camera Link clock speed, and whether horizontal binning is enabled.
+The delay also depends on whether the camera is a 2k, 4k, or 8k camera.

-Each delay is stated as a range.
-The actual line valid delay can vary slightly, but will always be within the stated range.
+Each line delay can vary slightly within the stated minimum and maximum delays.